-Enjoy Our Annual List of the World’s Priciest Homes (And Similar House Plans You Can Afford)!
+Enjoy Our Annual List of the World’s Priciest Homes – With Less-Costly Alternatives!

 For the fabulously ultra-rich who own magnificent homes all over the world, it’s time once again to assess which property is ready for the real estate market.
 Sit tight as we take you on a dizzying ride of breathtaking homes with price tags that will send shock waves through your system.
 But don’t worry!
 We have suggestions for similar luxury house plans from The Plan Collection – that you can afford!

 1. Tour Odeon Sky Penthouse – Monaco: $400 Million

 It’s no surprise that the most expensive property on the 2015 real estate market is located in Monaco, the playground of the super rich and famous.
 At $400 million, the Sky Penthouse – a five-story complex atop the Tour Odeon, Monaco’s tallest skyscraper, is luxury at its most extreme.

 With 38,000 square feet, the Sky Penthouse comes with five bedrooms, private decks, a living room, dining room, a kitchen on every floor, and three bedrooms for staff.

 And there’s more – a private theater, disco, sauna, personal caterer, a private chauffeur, and 24-hour concierge service.
 Its most amazing feature is a water slide that goes down from the balcony into the infinity pool.

 The Tour Odeon features the world’s most expensive apartment – the five-story Sky Penthouse.
 The building has a panoramic view of the Mediterranean coastline highlighting the Sky Penthouse and the city of Monaco (photo credit: Tour Odeon by Einaz80 under license CC BY-SA 4.0).